 As France elects a new president, the candidates' economic programs are being scrutinized.
 Michael Wohlgemuth from the Open Europe think tank looks at what Le Pen, Macron and others have to offer.

 The two candidates have raised the stakes in France's presidential election.
 They both seek reform, but offer polarizing visions for France's future and its place in the world.
-DW examines their positions on hot issues.
+DW examines their positions.

 © 2017 Deutsche Welle |